On utility maximization under convex portfolio constraints: Proofs

 \subsection{A relaxation of the dual problem}

-We first note that $\ac$ naturally extends from $\sP$ to the space $\ba$ by replacing the expectation $\EE^{\QQ}[f]$ by the value $\scl{\QQ}{f}$ of the dual pairing in (\ref{equ:support}).
-With such an extended domain, $\ac$ coincides with the convex $(\linf,\ba)$-conjugate $(\cc)^*$ of the convex indicator $\cc$.
-It follows, in particular, that $\ac$ is convex and \wst-lower semicontinuous.
+We first note that $\ac$ naturally extends from $\sP$ to the space $\ba$ by replacing the expectation $\EE^{\QQ}[f]$ by the value\vadjust{\goodbreak} $\langle\QQ,f \rangle$ of the dual pairing in (\ref{equsupport}).
+With such an extended domain, $\ac$ coincides with the convex $(\linf,\ba)$-conjugate $({\chi}_{\sC})^*$ of the convex indicator ${\chi}_{\sC}$.
+It follows, in particular, that $\ac$ is convex and $\sigma(\ba,\linf)$-lower semicontinuous.

-To extend the dual value function, we follow \cite{Zit05} and define the map $\VV:\ba \to (-\infty,\infty]$ of $\UU$ by
+To extend the dual value function, we follow~\cite{Zit05} and define the map $\VV\dvtx\ba\to(-\infty,\infty]$ of $\UU$ by

 We note that $\VV=\hUU^*$, for the $(\linf,\ba)$-duality, where $\hUU(f)=-\UU(-f)$.
-A minimal modification of Lemma 2.1, p.~138, in \cite{OweZit09} produces the following representation
+A~minimal modification of Lemma 2.1, page 138, in \cite{OweZit09} produces the following representation:

-As mentioned in the introduction, $\QQ^r$ denotes the regular part in the Yosida-Hewitt decomposition $\QQ= \QQ^r + \QQ^s$.
+As mentioned in the \hyperref[intro]{Introduction}, $\QQ^r$ denotes the regular part in the Yosida--Hewitt decomposition $\QQ= \QQ^r + \QQ^s$.

-With $\VV$ and $\ac$ extended as above, a relaxed version of the dual value function can be posed over the $y$-sphere in $\ba$: Since $y\sP$ can be identified with $\sl_+(y)$, which, in turn, admits a natural embedding into $\sbayp$, it is clear that $\vba(y)\leq v(y)$.
-It is the equality between the two functions (as demonstrated in Proposition \ref{pro:v-vba} below) that will be one of the major steps in the proof of our main Theorem \ref{thm:main}.
-Unfortunately, it is not true in general that the involved quantities are \wst-upper semicontinuous so this equality cannot be deduced from the \wst-density of $\sl(y)$ in $\sba(y)$.
+With $\VV$ and $\ac$ extended as above, a relaxed version of the dual value function can be posed over the $y$-sphere in $\ba$:

+Since $y\sP$ can be identified with $\sl_+(y)$, which, in turn, admits a natural embedding into $\sbayp$, it is clear that $\vba(y)\leq v(y)$.
+It is the equality between the two functions (as demonstrated in Proposition~\ref{prov-vba} below) that will be one of the major steps in the proof of our main Theorem \ref{thmmain}.
+Unfortunately, it is not true in general that the involved quantities are $\sigma(\ba,\linf)$-upper semicontinuous so this equality cannot be deduced from the $\sigma(\ba,\linf)$-density of $\sl(y)$ in $\sba(y)$.